rlinq/oznfdkncqhhn/README.md

 **Onboarding Repo**

-The repository holds all data onboarding related configuration and aps.
+The repository holds all data onboarding related configuration and apps.
 This repo has user specific configurations and apps and should be connected to a central remote repository.
 Secrets are stored in ansible vaults and can thus be safely store in the repo.

 ### Repository overview